 2D QR Codes

-Since these are two-dimensional in nature, they’re usually printed on a flat surface like paper or signage.
+Since these are two-dimensional in nature, users usually print them on a flat surface like paper or signage.

-Moreover, they can be printed using a regular printer, and hence, are convenient for both the merchants and customers.
+Moreover, users can print them using a regular printer.
+Hence, they are convenient for both merchants and customers.

 3D QR Codes